teorth/equational_theories/README.md

 [![Paper](https://img.shields.io/badge/Paper-WIP-blue)](https://teorth.github.io/equational_theories/blueprint.pdf)
 [![Zulip Channel](https://img.shields.io/badge/Zulip_Channel-Join-blue)](https://leanprover.zulipchat.com/#narrow/stream/458659-Equational)

 The purpose of this project is to explore the space of equational theories of magmas, ordered by implication.
-To begin with we shall focus only on theories of a single equation, which are listed [here](https://github.com/teorth/equational_theories/blob/main/equational_theories/AllEquations.lean).
+To begin with we shall focus only on theories of a single equation, and specifically on [this list](https://github.com/teorth/equational_theories/blob/main/equational_theories/AllEquations.lean) of 4694 equations (all laws involving at most four magma operations, up to symmetry and relabeling).
+This creates 4694*(4694-1) = 22,028,942 implications that need to be proven or disproven.

 Some selected equations are listed [here](https://github.com/teorth/equational_theories/blob/main/equational_theories/Equations.lean).
 A (manually created) subgraph of the dependencies obtained so far for these selected equations can be found [here](images/implications.png).